phiuofficial/Casper-multi-language-no-portal/README.md

 I decided to develop this version of Casper for all non English creators, as it's weird to write all articles in a language and then having other areas of the website in English.
 This will open Ghost to a much wider public.

+The subscription area and Portal are also disabled, see below for the reasons behind and the how-to.

 &nbsp;

 # How to add a translation